shilohc/rss2018-team4/assets/posts/lab8.md

 ### CI Conclusions - Akhilan Boopathy, Shannon Hwang, Shiloh Curtis

 1. The team found that planning for delays and uncertainty in when tasks would be accomplished allowed team members to be more productive.
 While some team members were waiting for certain tasks to be completed, they could plan ahead and work on future tasks.
 The team found that even when it was not possible to fully test certain code without having completed an earlier piece of the pipeline, it was still possible to verify it in limited ways.
-2. The team found that careful specification of architecture and methodology was critical to parallelizing code writing efficiently.
+2. The team found that careful specification of architecture and methodology was critical to parallelizing code-writing efficiently.
 3. The team learned that when progress is behind schedule, it's particularly important to provide frequent and detailed status updates, both so the team has an opportunity to replan and so other members of the team can provide any ideas they might have about the issue.